-VTPM implements the following non-approved algorithms that are disallowed in the Approved mode of operation:
+Non-Approved algorithms disallowed in the Approved mode of operation:

-- Non-compliant RSA 1024-bit digital signature generation. - Non-compliant AES CFB128 for key wrapping during key import9 - ECDAA for object creation and approved actions on keys that are non-FIPS compliant. - XOR obfuscation used as a hash-based stream cipher. - MGF1 RSAES_OAEP mask generation. - EC Schnorr for signing and verifying signatures that are non-FIPS compliant.
+- RSA 1024-bits for digital signature generation, which is disallowed. - ECDAA for object creation and approved actions on keys that are non-FIPS compliant. - XOR obfuscation used as a hash-based stream cipher. - MGF1 RSAES_OAEP mask generation. - EC Schnorr for signing and verifying signatures that are non-FIPS compliant. - AES CFB128 for key wrapping during key import4